Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 1) Right click and "Save Page As..."
 2) Click "Save", **DO NOT CHANGE THE FILE NAME**.
 3) Once the download has finished, click the  <img src="assets/icon-mo2folder.png" alt="folder" width="20"/>  folders button at the top of MO2 and select "Open Profile folder".
-4) Move "loadorder.txt" to the opened folder and overwrite when prompted.
+4) Move both "loadorder.txt" and "modlist.txt" to the opened folder and overwrite when prompted.

 ### Settings config